-|Flash||Reported by all devices, this alarm means that an error has been reported in the flash memory, and
+|Flash||Reported by all devices, this alarm means that an error has been reported in the flash memory and

-the flash may be corrupted.
+may be corrupted.

 |General Fault||This alarm indicates a general fault in the emergency system.
 Check the device's 'Alarms & Logs' tab for active faults.|

 |LSI-16 System Fault||A system fault condition has occurred (refer to Faults above for detailed fault conditions).|